Tonmoy-KS/AmeNoOhobari-Chess-engine/README.md

 ## 🤝 Contributing

 Pull requests, optimizations, and bug fixes are welcome!
-Open an issue for feature requests or suggestions.
+Open an issue for feature requests, suggestions, or questions.

 ---